 When the aforementioned requirements are fulfilled, IoT development in agriculture can begin to work its magic.
 Below are some newer applications of IoT in agriculture:

 - Controlled Precision Farming – To ensure better yield, it is best to incorporate precision farming in agricultural practices.
-With the use of sensors, control systems and robotics backed by reliable IoT data connectivity, it is possible to enhance the quality of the process.
+With the use of sensors, control systems, and robotics backed by reliable IoT data connectivity, it is possible to enhance the quality of the process.
 Precision farming makes use of techniques like VRI (Variable Rate Irrigation) optimization and soil moisture probes.
 The optimization of the irrigation process is directly responsible for increasing produce by enhancing water utilization efficiency.
 The soil probes can offer agronomy support along with providing recommendations to farmers.

 - Monitoring of Cattle – Livestock monitoring in real-time can provide timely updates to farmers about the health of animals.
 It can help a farmer in many ways.
-For instance, if a cow or sheep is found to be sick, it is possible to separate it from the herd to prevent spread of the disease.
+For instance, if a cow or sheep is found to be sick, it is possible to separate it from the herd to prevent the spread of the disease.
 The use of IoT technology can prevent mass epidemics that can wipe out a major chunk of cattle population.

 - Use of Drone Technology – Drones flying over a farm can monitor the quality of crops and provide beneficial updates to the farmers.
 Some of the advantages of drones in agriculture are crop health imaging, integrated GIS mapping and mass-level monitoring of crops in real-time.

 The pace of IoT development has increased in the past few years.
 It is high time that we start using it for enhancing the quality of agricultural practices.
-With use of many IoT applications like drones and precision farming, it is possible to enhance the quantity and quality of yield to meet the requirements of the future.
+With the use of many IoT applications like drones and precision farming, it is possible to enhance the quantity and quality of yield to meet the requirements of the future.